shixuan-tan/Google-Data-Analytics-Cyclistic/README.md

-# Google Data Analytics Capstone Project: Cyclistic
+# Google Data Analytics Capstone Project: Cyclistic using SQL/Tableau

 # Introduction
 This repository contains my capstone project for the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
 I have applied the data analysis process (Ask, Prepare, Process, Analyze, Share and Act) to address a business question for a bike-share company, Cyclistic.
 By utilizing SQL for data cleaning, Tableau and Excel for visualization, I will provide data-driven insights and actionable recommendations.

+Note: I have also completed a separate version of this case study using R for data cleaning, analysis and visualization, along with Tableau to visualize the top stations' coordinates.
+You can view that version of the case study [here].
+The two projects use different years of data (2024 for SQL, 2023 for R) to intentionally analyze separate datasets for broader practice.

 # Background
 For the case study, I'm taking up the role of a Junior Data Analyst under the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 Cyclistic has more than 5,800 bikes and 600 docking stations in Chicago.
 Bikes can be unlocked from one station and returned to any other station in the system anytime.
 Currently, they have 2 membership types, namely Members and Casual users.
 Casuals are defined as users who purchase single-ride or full-day passes, while Members are users who purchase annual memberships.